Learn web development as an absolute beginner (2021)

 Module bundlers and build tools like Webpack, Gulp, or Parcel, are another essential part of the front-end workflow.

-Gulp, technically a task runner, has a suite of npm packages that you can use to compile and process your files.
+Gulp, a task runner, has a suite of npm packages that you can use to compile and process your files.

 Parcel is a newer bundler like Webpack, but it comes pre-configured out of the box, so you can literally get it going in just a few minutes.
 And you won’t have to worry as much about configuring everything.